 - the frequency with which the website is accessed

-Our website uses Matomo with the setting 'Anonymous Visitors' IP addresses'.
-Thus IP addresses are processed in a shortened form, a direct personal relation is excluded.
-The software is set in such a way that the IP addresses are not stored completely, but 2 bytes of the IP address are masked (e.g. 192.168.xxx.xxx).
+Our website uses Matomo with the setting "Anonymize Visitors' IP addresses".
+This means that IP addresses are processed in abbreviated form, thus excluding the possibility of direct personal references.
+The software is set in such a way that the IP addresses are not stored in full, but 2 bytes of the IP address are masked (e.g. 192.168.xxx.xxx).
 In this way, it is no longer possible to assign the shortened IP address to the calling computer.
 The IP address transmitted by your browser via Matomo is not merged with other data.

 The legal basis for the processing of the user's data is Art.
 6 para.
 1 lit. f DSGVO or § 15 para.
 3 TMG.

-With Matomo we analyse the use of the website and individual functions in order to continuously improve the user experience.
-Through the statistical evaluation of the user behaviour we improve our offer and make it more interesting for visitors.
+We use Matomo to analyse the use of the website and individual functions in order to continuously improve the user experience.
+Through the statistical evaluation of user behaviour, we improve my offer and make it more interesting for visitors.

 You can prevent the analysis by clicking on REJECT in the cookie banner.
-You can do this at any time after the banner is called up again by clicking on the COOKIE SETTINGS button (at the bottom of the screen).
+You can do this at any time by clicking on the COOKIE SETTINGS button (at the bottom of the screen) after calling up the banner again.
 Existing cookies will then be deleted.
-You can also delete and disable the storage of cookies in the settings of your web browser.
+Furthermore, you can delete and deactivate the storage of cookies in the settings of your web browser.